-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Baptiste Gombert for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Baptiste Gombert for the poster/PICO entitled:

 A Bayesian analysis of the 2016 Mw=7.8 Pedernales (Ecuador) earthquake (Gombert, B.; Duputel, Z.; Jolivet, R.; Rivera, L.; Simons, M.; Jiang, J.; Liang, C.; Fielding, E.)

 I am a third year PhD student in the Seismology team of the Institut de Physique du Globe de Strasbourg.
 My research, funded by a French Government fellowship, uses cutting-edge Markov Chain Monte Carlo methods to explore co-seismic slip distribution of large earthquakes.
 This stochastic approach provides solid posterior uncertainty estimates while avoiding any non-physical smoothing regularization constraints.